-Athletic Health Science & Wellness
+Athletic Health Science & Wellness 7.00 credits

-Prerequisite: Counselor Approval and completion of Algebra I and Biology and minimum 3.0 GPA
+Prerequisite: Junior standing; counselor approval; completion of Algebra I and Biology and minimum 3.0 GPA

 A combination of academic course work and laboratory activities and/or supervised clinical work experiences (during the senior year) designed to prepare students for careers in athletic training and sports medicine.
 Course content includes: nutrition, medical terminology, anatomy and physiology (which also counts as a science credit), exercise physiology, first aid and safety, CPR, psychology and exercise techniques.
-Individuals may be immediately employed in health spas, fitness centers or sporting facilities, or enroll in college in athletic training, sports medicine, physical therapy assisting, physical therapy or teaching physical education.
+Individuals may be immediately employed in health spas, fitness centers or sporting facilities, or enroll in college in athletic training, sports medicine, physical therapy assisting, physical therapy or teaching physical education